mehrdadma1994/Learning-Management-System-LMS-/README.md

 # Learning Management System (LMS)

 ## Overview
-The Learning Management System (LMS) is a web-based platform designed to manage, track, and deliver educational courses, training programs, or learning and development programs.
+The Learning Management System (LMS) is a web-based platform designed to manage, track, and deliver educational courses, training programs, or learning and development programs .
 It allows instructors to create and manage courses, assignments, quizzes, and other educational content, while providing students with a personalized learning experience  .

 ## Features
 - **User Management**: Admins can manage users, including instructors, students, and staff.